Brompton Funds Declare Distributions

 |$

-The distribution amount for the January 31, 2017 record date has been pro-rated from the date of closing of the private placement of Class C Units and Class F Units to January 31, 2017.
+Distributions for the class A Shares of Brompton Energy Split Corp. (“ESP”) are being announced for October as the most recently calculated net asset value per unit as at October 23, 2024 (after taking into account the payment of cash distributions) was greater than $15.00.
+In accordance with the articles, ESP cash distributions may be paid on the class A shares provided that (a) the distributions payable on the preferred shares are not in arrears and (b) after the payment of cash distributions, the net asset value per unit is not less than $15.00.
+Each month ESP reviews whether the net asset value per unit meets these requirements in order to determine if the class A share distribution will be announced for such month.

-Unitholders are reminded that the Funds offer a distribution reinvestment plan (“DRIP”) which provides unitholders with the ability to automatically reinvest distributions, commission free, and realize the benefits of compound growth.
-Unitholders can enroll in a DRIP program by contacting their investment advisor.
-Symphony Floating Rate Senior Loan Fund offers a DRIP for Class A and Class U Units only.
+Class A and class U unitholders of SSF and class A shareholders of DGS, ESP, GDV, LBS, LCS and SBC offer distribution reinvestment plans (“DRIP”) which provide holders with the ability to automatically reinvest distributions, commission free, and realize the benefits of compound growth.
+Holders can enroll in a DRIP program by contacting their investment advisor.

 About Brompton Funds

-Brompton Funds, a division of Brompton Group which was founded in 2000, is an experienced investment fund manager with approximately $2 billion in assets under management.
-Brompton’s investment solutions include TSX traded funds, mutual funds and flow-through limited partnerships.
-For further information, please contact your investment advisor, call Brompton’s investor relations line at 416-642-6000 (toll-free at 1-866-642-6001), email info@bromptongroup.com or visit our website at www.bromptongroup.com.
+Founded in 2000, Brompton is an experienced investment fund manager with income and growth focused investment solutions including exchange-traded funds (ETFs) and other Toronto Stock Exchange (“TSX”) traded investment funds.
+For further information, please contact your investment advisor, call Brompton’s investor relations line at 416-642-6000 (toll-free at 1-866-642-6001), email [email protected] or visit our website at www.bromptongroup.com.

-You will usually pay brokerage fees to your dealer if you purchase or sell units of the investment funds on the Toronto Stock Exchange or other alternative Canadian trading system (an “exchange”).
-If the units are purchased or sold on an exchange, investors may pay more than the current net asset value when buying units of the investment fund and may receive less than the current net asset value when selling them.
+You will usually pay brokerage fees to your dealer if you purchase or sell units or shares of the investment funds on the TSX or other alternative Canadian trading system (an “exchange”).
+If the units or shares are purchased or sold on an exchange, investors may pay more than the current net asset value when buying units of the investment fund and may receive less than the current net asset value when selling them.

-There are ongoing fees and expenses associated with owning units of an investment fund.
+There are ongoing fees and expenses associated with owning units or shares of an investment fund.
 An investment fund must prepare disclosure documents that contain key information about the fund.
-You can find more detailed information about a Fund in the public filings available at www.sedar.com.
+You can find more detailed information about a fund in the public filings available at www.sedarplus.ca.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.

 Certain statements contained in this document constitute forward-looking information within the meaning of Canadian securities laws.
-Forward-looking information may relate to matters disclosed in this document and to other matters identified in public filings relating to the Funds, to the future outlook of the Funds and anticipated events or results and may include statements regarding the future financial performance of the Funds.
+Forward-looking information may relate to matters disclosed in this document and to other matters identified in public filings relating to the funds, to the future outlook of the funds and anticipated events or results and may include statements regarding the future financial performance of the funds.
 In some cases, forward-looking information can be identified by terms such as “may”, “will”, “should”, “expect”, “plan”, “anticipate”, “believe”, “intend”, “estimate”, “predict”, “potential”, “continue” or other similar expressions concerning matters that are not historical facts.
 Actual results may vary from such forward-looking information.
 Investors should not place undue reliance on forward-looking statements.
 These forward-looking statements are made as of the date hereof and we assume no obligation to update or revise them to reflect new events or circumstances.